-In the fall, 3 friends and I boarded the gorgeous Ruby Princess cruise ship to spend 7 awesome days in the Eastern Caribbean.
+In the fall, three of my friends and I boarded the incredible Ruby Princess cruise ship to spend seven awesome days in the Eastern Caribbean.
 Our itinerary consisted of the Princess Cays (Bahamas), St. Maarten, St. Thomas, and Grand Turk.
 We sailed from the beautiful port of Fort Lauderdale with perfect weather on our side.
 People from nearby condos and apartments waved to us from their balconies, sending us off with a sweet and grand farewell celebration.

 The Ruby Princess is one of the Grand-class cruise ships in the Princess fleet.
 It features 19 decks and holds 3,082 guests.
-My roommate and I chose an inside stateroom, located on the Caribe deck.
-Inside staterooms are the most economical and we enjoy sleeping in the totally dark rooms.
+My roommate and I booked an inside stateroom, located on the Caribe deck, also the most economical.
+Bonus, the rooms are pitch dark and make for great sleeping.

-To save even more money, we picked the option where Princess Cruises picks the stateroom for us.
-This put us at the back of the boat, but we did not mind the commute considering all the food we would be enjoying.
+To save even more money, we chose the option where Princess Cruises picks the stateroom for us.
+This put us at the stern of the boat, but we did not mind the commute considering all the food we would be enjoying.

 The Ship’s Entertainment Options

-You may not know that Princess Cruises founded “Movies Under the Stars”, which plays current movies and concerts on the huge screen on the Lido deck.
-The cruise staff provides blankets and freshly popped popcorn during the movies.
+You may not know that Princess Cruises founded “Movies Under the Stars,” which plays current movies and concerts on the enormous screen on the Lido deck.
+The cruise staff provides blankets and freshly popped popcorn during the first-run films.
 On our cruise, they featured NFL football on Sunday and Monday nights, which made my day.
 They also showed movies in the Princess Theater, which was a crowd pleaser.

 For the shoppers onboard, the ship has options for purchasing souvenirs, jewelry, liquor, and such.
 They have specials offered daily, such as gold-by-the-inch, discounted t-shirts, and under $10 watches and costume jewelry.
 As always, the pools and hot tubs were a real treat.

-You May Not Skip Afternoon Tea and Here Is Why
+You May Not Skip Afternoon Tea and Here’s Why

 My favorite thing to do on Princess cruise ships is to go for afternoon tea.
-This service is offered daily and showcases a formal white gloved tea service with a smorgasbord of delicious food.
-From passed canapés and sandwiches, to pastries and scones, it is the best free activity you’ll have.
-The star of the afternoon tea is wonderful cream and jam to accompany the scones, nearly as good as in the United Kingdom.
+This service is offered daily and showcases a formal white-gloved tea service with a smorgasbord of delicious food.
+From passed canapés and sandwiches to pastries and scones, it is the best free activity you’ll have.
+The star of the afternoon tea is tasty cream and jam to accompany the scones, nearly as good as in the United Kingdom.

 Dining on the Ruby Princess